Azure/fleet/docs/troubleshooting/README.md

     reason: picked by scheduling policy
     selected: true
   - clusterName: kind-cluster-2
-    reason: 'ClusterUnschedulable, none of the nonempty required cluster affinity term (total number: 1) is matched'
+    reason: ClusterUnschedulable, cluster does not match with any of the required cluster affinity terms
     selected: false
 ```

 ### Resolution:
 The solution here is to add the `env:prod` label to the member cluster resource for `kind-cluster-2` as well, so that the scheduler can select the cluster to propagate resources.

-## How can I debug when my CRP status is ClusterResourcePlacementSynchronized condition status is set to false?
+## How can I debug when my CRP status is ClusterResourcePlacementRolloutStarted condition status is set to false?

-The `ClusterResourcePlacementSynchronized` condition status is set to `false` under the following circumstances: when the `Work` is not created or updated for a new `ClusterResourceSnapshot`.
+The `ClusterResourcePlacementRolloutStarted` condition status is set to `false` under the following circumstances: the selected resources have not been rolled out in all scheduled clusters yet.

 ### Investigation Steps:

-- In the `ClusterResourcePlacement` status section, examine the `placementStatuses` to identify clusters with the `WorkSynchronized` status set to `false`.
+- In the `ClusterResourcePlacement` status section, examine the `placementStatuses` to identify clusters with the `RolloutStarted` status set to `false`.
 - Locate the corresponding `ClusterResourceBinding` for the identified cluster.
 Please check this [section](#how-to-find-the-latest-clusterresourcebinding-resource) to learn how to get the latest `ClusterResourceBinding`.
 This resource should indicate the status of the `Work` whether it was created or updated.
 - A common scenario leading to this issue is the user input for the `rollingUpdate` configuration being too strict.
 Verify the values for `maxUnavailable` and `maxSurge` to ensure they align with your expectations.